Searching for dialogs

 Introduction

-Note that the data structure that is returned in searches differ from the one returned on the details endpoint; more information about the dialog and what access the authorized user has to various parts of it is only available in the details view.
+Note that the data structure returned in searches differs from the one returned on the details endpoint; more information about the dialog and what access the authorized user has to various parts of it is only available in the details view.

 - Find the parties that the authenticated end-user is authorized to represent